-Delamere Dairy operates a strict, independently monitored, Farm Assurance and Welfare Code which means as a company, we’re confident that our goats’ milk comes from the healthy, happy goats.
-Most of the goats producing our milk are white British Saanens, which as well as being a really good milking breed.
-They’re also very good natured, inquisitive and playful which makes them fun to work with (it’s tempting to say they like to kid around!!).
+Delamere Dairy operates a strict, independently monitored, Farm Assurance and Welfare Code which means as a company, we’re confident that our goats’ milk is sourced to the highest welfare standards.
+Most of the goats producing our milk are white British Saanens, which as well as being a really good milking breed, means they’re also good natured, inquisitive and playful, making them fun to work with.

 Home Sweet Home

-Our goats enjoy all of life’s home comforts in airy, draft-free, barns with a deep bedding of straw and plenty of space for ‘getting away’ from the group – standards closely monitored by the Welfare Code.
+The goats live in light, airy barns with deep bedding and plenty of space – standards closely monitored by the Red Tractor Welfare Code.
 These groups are decided according to when the goats are going to kid.
-We don’t mix the groups, simply because goats develop a strong social hierarchy.
+Groups don’t mix, simply because goats develop a strong social hierarchy.

 Food Glorious Food

-Goats have a mischievous reputation and they certainly can be, but forget the idea of goats eating everything from the washing to a prickly hedge.
+Goats have a mischievous reputation and they certainly can be, but forget the idea of them eating everything from the washing to a prickly hedge.
 Given the right feed, they meticulously pick out all their favourite bits.
 They’re also browsers, not grazers, so could survive on rough scrub.
 A typical diet consists of silage, hay and straw with a blend of cereals to balance their nutrient intake.
-Perfect for delivering the fresh milk that tastes so good on your cereal.
+Perfect for delivering fresh milk that tastes great.

 Forget the idea of goats eating everything from the washing to a prickly hedge.
 Given the right feed, they meticulously pick out all their favourite bits!